How to Check if a String Starts with a Specific Value in Laravel

 Hello Artisan!

-In today’s guide, we’ll explore how to determine whether a string starts with a specific character or word using Laravel’s built-in Str::startsWith()
+In today’s guide, we’ll explore how to determine whether a string starts with a specific character or word using Laravel’s built-in Str::startsWith() helper method.
+This method is part of Laravel's powerful Illuminate\Support\Str class and provides a clean way to perform string inspections.

-What is Str::startsWith()
+What is Str::startsWith()?

-method checks whether a given string begins with one or more specified substrings.
+The Str::startsWith() method checks whether a given string begins with one or more specified substrings.

 It returns: